LMBertholdo/togo/README.md

 - **Contact the DSI office to obtain a thesis series number**
 - **Contact the library to get an ISBN and DOI**
 - ISBN xxx.xxxxxxx
+- I miss a page after the official "DISSERTATION" page that says "This thesis was approved on June 23rd, 2023

  # Calendar (12 weeks before defense date)